 We have worked out a group of **SPECIALS** we hope you find welcome.
 Our Membership year is the calendar year.

-2) Prior Individual Members, people who did not renew for our 2016-17 season, will receive an individual email inviting them to rejoin now and have their Membership active from now through 12/31/18.
+2) Prior Individual Members will receive an individual email inviting them to rejoin now and have their Membership active from now through 12/31/19.

 3) Group or Organizational Memberships have now been extended to three kinds:

 • Disability Studies Organizational Members.
-New and renewing organizations can, for this year only, receive up to 5 extra “Sponsored Memberships” covering from now through 12/31/18.
+New and renewing organizations can receive up to 5 extra “Sponsored Memberships” covering from now through 12/31/19.
 This is a great way for disability studies academic faculty, programs, and advocacy organizations to support both their constituents (especially students) and SDS!
 Please help promote this opportunity with your school or organization directors.

 • Affiliate Group Members.
 This new category of group membership is open to any organization that wants to strengthen its connections to SDS, such as disability studies or disability advocacy groups, research institutes, independent living centers, international groups, small disability industry entities, or governmental entities.
 Each group designates one Sponsored Member, and dues are negotiable according to your annual budget.

 • Sustaining Group Members.
 Groups with large budgets and the capacity to help sustain SDS may, for this year only, negotiate up to 15 extra designated Sponsored Memberships for individuals in your group.

 This is just an overview of the 2019 SDS membership categories.
 Details and membership forms can be found on our website (disstudies.org).
 Please email us at firstname.lastname@example.org with any questions or requests.
 May we remind you that no one will be turned away for inability to pay dues?
 We look forward to your participation in revitalizing SDS’s advocacy and scholarly mission.

 Devva Kasnitz and Susan Fitzmaurice, Executive Office